nextcloud/virtualfolder/README.md

 curl -u user:password -X MKCOL 'https://cloud.example.com/dav/virtualfolder/user/my_folder_name
 ```

-Note: virtual folders created trough webdav will not mounted within the users home directory and thus will not be visible in the normal files UI.
+Note: virtual folders created trough webdav will within the users hidden directory and thus will not be visible in the normal files UI.
+It can still be accessed through the normal filesystem and dav apis at `/.hidden_<instance_id>/my_folder_name/`.

 ### Listing available folders